 The majority of companies today realize the value of a data-driven business strategy and are in need of talented individuals to provide insight into the constant stream of collected information.
 According to a report from IBM, openings for data-driven positions will rise to 2.7 million by 2020, and the demand for analysts will only grow as we continue to digitize our physical world.

 If you’re just starting your research and are wondering how to make the transition to a career in data analytics, you’re not alone.
 Scanning job postings for data-driven positions is a great starting point, but many analyst roles are highly nuanced, making it difficult to discern which skills are most important.
-As we at Level prepare students for roles in the field of data analytics, we know the blend that employers are looking for.
-Here are the top six must-have skills data analysts need to stay competitive in the job market:
+As Northeastern prepares students for roles in the field of data analytics, we know the blend that employers are looking for.
+Here are the top six must-have skills data analysts need to stay competitive in the job market.

 Must-Have Skills for Data Analysts